dkelly255/fitness-app/README.md

 Settings Tab:

 - Config Vars - It is important to get your settings section done before you deploy  your code, the first section being the "config vars" - also known as "environment variables", are where sensitive data that needs to be kept private is stored.
-In the case of this website & app the  required "CLOUDINARY_URL", "DATABASE_URL", and "SECRET_KEY" config vars are shown below:
+In the case of this website & app the required , "DATABASE_URL", and "SECRET_KEY" config vars are shown below:

 ![Settings Tab](readme/deployment/heroku-configvars.png)